-For labor workers in a uniform many employment offices now had lockers so men could change into street clothes before heading home.
-Naturally on the weekends men wore casual clothing fit for whatever task they had.
-Lounge clothes for at home, sport clothes for playing or viewing sporting events, and swim clothes for the beach.
+For labor workers in a uniform, many employment offices now had lockers so men could change into street clothes before heading home.
+Naturally, on the weekends, men wore casual clothing fit for whatever task they had: lounge clothes for at home, sport clothes for playing or viewing sporting events, and swim clothes for the beach.

 1950s Men’s Clothing: Sport Coats

-Even though men no longer wore formal business suits outside of the office they still wore suit coats that mimicked the design.
-Sport coats and blazers had the same natural shoulder, straight hanging fit, 2 button single breasted fronts and flap pockets with side vents.
-Most 1950s sport coats also came with 4 button cuffs, an element seen on business suits as well.
+Even though men no longer wore formal business suits outside of the office, they still wore suit coats that mimicked the design.
+Sport coats and blazers had the same 1950s natural shoulder, straight hanging fit, two-button single breasted fronts, and flap pockets with side vents.
+Most 1950s sport coats also came with four-button cuffs, an element seen on business suits as well.

 Solid colors were hardly ever just solid.
 They usually had subtle patterns of stripes, plaid, or check.
-Others had rough textures of nubby tweed, blanket cloth or corduroy.
+Others had rough textures of nubby tweed, blanket cloth, or corduroy.
 Corduroy was a major trend in the mid ’50s.
-Everything came in corduroy and it came in every color imaginable.
+Everything came in corduroy, and it came in every color imaginable.

 Another popular material in the mid 1950s was the jersey.
-Its smooth finish contrasted nicely with textured pants.
-It offered quite a bit of stretch as well making them remarkably comfortable.
-Jersey could be worn year round but the most popular option for summer was Indian madras.
-It was a very lightweight, breathable, loose cotton weave made in colorful plaid prints (the print is on both sides of the fabric.)
+Its smooth finish contrasted nicely with textured pants, and it offered quite a bit of stretch as well, making them remarkably comfortable.
+Jersey could be worn year round, but the most popular option for summer was Indian madras.
+It was a very lightweight, breathable, loose cotton weave made in colorful plaid prints (the print is on both sides of the fabric).
 It has a slight wave texture as well.

 1950s Men’s Clothing: Casual Pants

 The same rules applied to colors.
 Patterns on top meant solid color on the bottom and vice versa.
-To much texture or print was considered tacky.
+Too much texture or print was considered tacky.
 Matching top and bottom colors was also “too formal” for leisurewear.
 Colors were almost always mixed.

 1950s Men’s Shorts

 “Don’t forget to wear them knee length so you don’t look like a fugitive from a baseball game.
 With them you’ll want knee-length socks in contrasting designs.
 The shoes of course should be moccasins or sports style.
 And wear these shorts with a swagger, lads.
 This is a fashion with the comfort men have been waiting for so long, and now,-in its many forms- it has entree anywhere.”
-Esquire, 1956 August
+Esquire, August 1956

 1950s Men’s Casual Shirts

 Shirt jackets were a blend between the button down shirt and a long sleeve lightweight jacket.
-It was mostly a spring or fall item when the weather was too cool for short sleeves but too warm for a lightweight button down shirt.
+It was mostly a spring or fall item, when the weather was too cool for short sleeves but too warm for a lightweight button down shirt.
 They featured a wide pointed collar worn buttoned or tied with contrasting panels of stripes, checks or other western inspired print.
 They had one patch or flap pocket on the chest and an elastic waistband to keep the cool wind out.
 Sleeves buttoned at the cuff.

 1950s Men’s Sweaters